 Proper humidity is paramount when you’re serious about keeping your herb fresh.

-Optimal relative humidity (RH) levels for tobacco are between 70-72 per cent, whereas marijuana stores best in a lower humidity range of 50-65 per cent RH.
+Optimal relative humidity (RH) levels for tobacco are between 70-72 per cent, whereas cannabis stores best in a lower humidity range of 50-65 per cent RH.

 For improved shelf life, many smokers are turning to home vacuum-sealing machines.
 Vacuum-sealing is an excellent method of keeping your weed fresh.
 This practice is generally used for larger amounts that need to be stored over a longer period.